Summary

 This guide will help you answer 3.3 Outline the effects that having a physical disability can have on an individual’s day to day life.

 A physical disability affects a person’s ability to perform physical tasks or function in everyday life.
-As a support worker, it is crucial to understand the wide-ranging effects such disabilities can have on an individual’s daily life.
+As a support worker, it is essential to understand the wide-ranging effects such disabilities can have on an individual’s daily life.
 By recognising these impacts, you can provide more effective support, improving the overall quality of life for the individuals you assist.

 Practical Challenges in Daily Activities